python-modules/2ip/README.md

 - [ ] Support for hosting API
 - [ ] Option to retrieve data as XML
 - [ ] Unit tests
+- [ ] Deduplicate handler to retrieve information from API